Learning Data-adaptive Nonparametric Kernels: Experimental Results

 \subsection{Regression}

 This section focuses on the proposed DANK model embedded in SVR for regression tasks.
-We firstly conduct the experiments on several synthetic datasets, to examine the performance of our method on recovering 1-D and 2-D test functions.
-Then, eight regression datasets\footnote{The datasets are available at \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html} } are used to test our model and other representative regression algorithms.
-The used evaluation metric here is relative mean square error (RMSE) between the learned regression function $\hat{g}(\bm x)$ and the target label $\bm y$ over $n$ data points
+We firstly conduct the experiments on several synthetic data sets, to examine the performance of our method on recovering 1-D and 2-D test functions.
+Then we evaluate our model with representative regression algorithms on real-world UCI data sets.\footnote{The data sets are available at \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html} } The used evaluation metric here is relative mean square error (RMSE) between the learned regression function $\hat{g}(\bm x)$ and the target label $\bm y$ over $n$ data points